Rimill450/DeltaDemo/README.md

 # DeltaDemo
-This is a demo for  Git &amp; GitHub class.
+This is a demo for  Git &amp; GitHub class..